LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-04-28-normalising-flows.md

     return jax_logprior(theta) + jax_total_loglikelihood(theta, yvals=y_vals, xvals=x_vals)
 ```

-From here, we can just drop this into our favourite inference engine—like FlowJAX:
+From here, we can just drop this into our favourite inference engine-like FlowJAX:

 ```python
 from flowjax.bijections import Affine, RationalQuadraticSpline